-RV Propane Heater vs Electric: What’s Right For Your RV?
+- RV Propane Heater vs Electric: What’s Right For Your RV?
 Image source: Wonder Wherever We Wander

 With winter in full swing, many campers are missing their RVs like crazy.
 Meanwhile, there are RVers who choose to keep on camping despite the chilly weather.
 The trick to enjoying winter camping trips?
 A heater, of course!

-Most people who camp in cold weather only occasionally simply turn on the RV propane heater included with their trailer or motorhome.
-This is fine in some cases, but depending on your camping style and preferences, it might not be the best option for you.
+Most people who camp in cold weather occasionally turn on the RV propane heater.
+That’s the one included with their trailer or motorhome.
+This is fine in some cases.
+But depending on your camping style and preferences, it might not be the best option for you.

-Wondering what options you have besides the traditional RV propane heater, and which heating option would work best for you?
-In this article, we will discuss both of these things so you can head out on your winter camping trips with confidence.
+Wondering what options you have besides the traditional RV propane heater?
+Or which heating option would work best for you?
+In this article, we will discuss both of these things.
+Then, you can head out on your winter camping trips with confidence.

 Let’s start by talking about each of the RV heater options.
-We will touch on the pros and cons of each in order to help you better understand your options so you can make a well-informed choice.
+We will touch on the pros and cons of each in order to help you better understand your options.
+This helps you make a well-informed choice.

 RV propane heater

 An RV propane heater is what most trailers and motorhomes come equipped with out of the factory.
-As the name suggests, this type of heater uses propane to heat the rig, but it does still require some battery power to get going and to run the fan, so you will want to take that into account.
+This type of heater uses propane to heat the rig.
+But it does still require some battery power to get going and to run the fan.
+You must to battery usage into account.

-Because this built-in furnace has ductwork running alongside the pipes and into the underbelly, running it will help keep plumbing from freezing, especially if you have an enclosed underbelly.
-That said, this kind of furnace is notoriously inefficient, sending lots of heat outside and eating through propane at an incredibly fast rate.
+This built-in furnace has ductwork running alongside the pipes and into the underbelly.
+Running it keeps plumbing from freezing.
+This is especially true if you have an enclosed underbelly.
+That said, this kind of furnace is notoriously inefficient.
+It sends lots of heat outside and eats through propane quickly.